 Share buttons - The share buttons are in-player social sharing buttons.
 They allow your viewers to share your videos further in their social networks.
 The Share option is located in the Customize panel.
 Sharing options include: embed, email, Twitter, Facebook, LinkedIn, Google+, download.

 Share permissions - Share is a collaborator-level permission.
 It allows the collaborator access to the Embed & Share modal, and access to the Privacy & Sharing modal for a project.
 A collaborator with the Share permission will only be allowed to grant access to those permissions which they already have access to.
-Allowing Share permissions can be done in the Privacy & Sharing modal from under the Project Actions menu.
+Allowing Share permissions can be done in the Privacy & Sharing modal from a project page.

 Small play button - The small play button is an controls option that can be turned on or off in the Controls section of the Customize panel.
 It’s a small play button that appears next to the play bar in the Wistia player.

 Social sharing - Social sharing is a tab in the Embed & Share modal on the video page.
 It provides a direct URL to your video (something like https://support.wistia.com/medias/64jchp8ot0) that is able to be shared on most social sites.

 Stats - In Wistia, stats can refer to either the Stats menu in your account header, or an option for an individual video on a video’s page.
 The Stats menu in the header contains three ways of looking at account-wide stats: the Trends page, the View Stream, and the Audience page.
 The individual video Stats page includes the video’s engagement graph, an overview of specific data about the video (including average engagement, total plays, and play rate), and a list of all viewers and their heatmaps.